superstooge/RStest/README.md

   ## installation and start ##
   1. clone the repo and enter the `RStest` directory
   2. `npm install`
-  3. open two terminal windows and launch the following commands
+  3. open two terminal windows and launch the following commands:
-        1. `nom run server`   (first window)
+        1. `npm run server`   (first window)
         2. `npm start`        (second window)
   4. navigate to `http://localhost:9000`